 - Taper your use

 - Many tobacco users can taper down their use to accommodate long periods of time without nicotine.
 Start by gradually reducing the number of cigarettes/dips you use until your body is used to lower nicotine levels for longer periods of time.

 Resources for Quitting

 For those students, faculty and staff who use tobacco and would like information about reducing tobacco use or quitting, SXU has several options for you:

-- SXU will offer the Courage to Quit Program.
+- SXU offers the Courage to Quit® Program.
 This program designed by the Respiratory Health Association helps facilitate those who wish to quit smoking in a supportive, small group environment.
-Courage to Quit is six (6) sessions over seven (7) weeks and will meet on campus.
+Courage to Quit is six (6) sessions over seven (7) weeks and meets on campus.
 Those who wish to participate will not need to quit until week three (3).
-If you are interested in this program please contact the SXU Health Center at firstname.lastname@example.org or call 773-298-3712.
+If you are interested in this program please contact the SXU Health Center at email@example.com or call 773-298-3712.